tomjoht/learnapidoc/_docs/Publishing API documentation/pubapis_swagger_intro.md

 section: publishingapis
 ---

+{: .tip }
 I recently gave a presentation that covers the same concepts in this article.
 You can watch it on YouTube here: [https://goo.gl/n4Hvtq](https://goo.gl/n4Hvtq).

+{% if site.target == "web" %}
+* TOC
+{:toc}
+{% endif %}

+## Experiences that prompted me toward Swagger

 On a recent project, after I created documentation for a new API (Application Programming Interface), the project manager wanted to demo the new functionality to some field engineers.

-To prepare for the demo, the project manager summarised, in a PowerPoint presentation, the new endpoints that had been added.
+To prepare for the demo, the project manager summarized, in a PowerPoint presentation, the new endpoints that had been added.
 The request and responses from each endpoint, along with their parameters, were included as attractively as possible in a number of PowerPoint slides.

 During the demo, the project manager talked through each of the slides, explaining the new endpoints, the parameters the users can configure, and the responses from the server.
 How did the field engineers react to the new demo?